BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-08/Homework Unit 8.md

             -Every other IP address is unreachable

     -Vulnerabilities:
-        Without knowing much else I would say that the primary vulnerabilty at this stage is having a lone system on the network that stands out amongst the others, potentially positioning itself as a target for potential hackers.
+        Without more information I would say that the primary vulnerabilty at this stage is having a lone system on the network that stands out amongst the others; potentially positioning itself as a target for potential hackers.

     -Findings of a Hacker:
         At this phase I do not see any proof of hacking just a possible path a hacker may take.